YumingZHAI/classify_translation_techniques/statistical_ML_classifiers/README.md

 ## Preparation work

 Preprocessing steps for corpus: lowercasing, correcting minor spelling errors.
+The dataset present here is ready to be used.

 The procedures used to generate serialized files (*.p files) under `pickle_res/` are described below, you can download them [here](https://www.dropbox.com/s/g2bzit2o6lqabpv/pickle_res.zip?dl=0).
 <!-- upload all the *.p files in a zipped directory onto github -->